 The word “inference” derives from Latin roots that signify “to gather in.”
-In logic (the science of critical thinking), it suggests the idea of gathering in data from various sources, and then drawing such deductions as are demanded by the evidence.
+Logic is the science of critical thinking.
+Within this context, an inference suggests the idea of gathering in data from various sources and then drawing such deductions as are demanded by the evidence.

-On the other hand, if an “inference” is characterized as “necessary,” this means that the conclusion drawn from the facts is irresistible.
-If there is snow covering the countryside in the morning, one may necessarily conclude that the temperature was below 32 degrees during the night.
+On the other hand, if an inference is characterized as necessary, this means that the conclusion drawn from the facts is irresistible.
+If there is snow covering the countryside in the morning, one may necessarily conclude that the temperature was below thirty-two degrees during the night.

-But inference is a perfectly legitimate means of obtaining truth.
+But inference is a perfectly legitimate means of obtaining the truth.

 There is an example related to Solomon’s dedication of the temple that enables the careful Bible student to derive some information that he could not know but for inference.
 Look at the following data.

 At the dedication of the temple, Solomon prayed a wonderful prayer soliciting Jehovah’s blessings upon the sacred house.
 An inspired writer subsequently notes that “Jehovah appeared to Solomon by night” in response to the petition (2 Chron.
 7:12).

 The text does not mention precisely how the Lord appeared.
 That leaves the episode clouded in mystery since there were various ways by which deity could appear to men.

 Other passages, however, allow us to arrive at a full understanding of the truth relative to this incident.

 In a parallel record, a sacred writer says that Jehovah appeared to Solomon “as he had appeared unto him at Gibeon” (1 Kgs.
 9:2).
 Well, how was that?
 This text does not specify.